sustainable-software-guidelines/Sustainable-Software-Development/README.md

 Advanced resources offer in-depth technical guidance, including practices such as code snippets and implementation details.
 Beginner resources provide high-level overviews of practices in a more accessible and easy-to-understand format.
 Intermediate resources serve as a balance between the two, offering a moderate level of technical detail.

+#### You can complete a Self-Assessment [here](https://gocode.green/un-itu-self-assessment/) to help determine your technical level.
+Based on your results, we can recommend the most relevant resources for you.

 ## Categories

 ### Energy and Resource Efficiency